What is the vapor products tax?

 How do I print a copy of my return and schedules in My Tax Account?

-On the TT-101, Uniform Tobacco and Vapor Products Transaction Schedule, can I list all vapor products of the same brand (different flavors) on one line?
-Do I need to list every flavor and product variation separately?
+On the TT-101, Uniform Tobacco and Vapor Products Transaction Schedule, do I need to list every flavor and product variation separately?

 Vapor products of the same brand but of different flavors cannot be listed on one line.
 Every flavor or product variation must be listed separately.